TheLudde235/svelte-v/README.md

-# What is svelte-v?
+# What is v?

-v was made to prank my classmates and colleagues quickly.
-But after I realized free hosting was way too slow I rebuilt the app from a NodeJS app to a svelte app. (node version still live [here](https://v-2unu.onrender.com/) but is very slow).
+v was made to prank my classmates for when they left their computer unnatended and I wanted to quickly prank them by setting a sound for when a new program is started. (inspired by [this](https://www.youtube.com/shorts/usAOiprtEs4) video by Veraxity)

 The files were static in the original v project so this didn't really make a difference.